Category:OWASP Enterprise Security API

 The following organizations are a few of the many organizations that are starting to adopt ESAPI to secure their web applications: American Express, Apache Foundation, Booz Allen Hamilton, Aspect Security, Coraid, The Hartford, Infinite Campus, Lockheed Martin, MITRE, U.S. Navy - SPAWAR, The World Bank, SANS Institute.

 Please let us know how your organization is using OWASP ESAPI.
 Include your name, organization's name, and brief description of how you are using it.
-The project lead can be reached here.
+The project co-leads can be reached here and here.

 Let's talk here